 Renewable energy developments are becoming more prevalent, whether it is wind farms, hydroelectric schemes, wave or solar power.

-GFT staff have wide experience on surveying and monitoring fish populations and assessing potential impacts and mitigation measures for fish in renewable energy schemes both in Dumfries and Galloway and in other parts of Scotland.
-GFT has undertaken surveys for many fish species including: Sparling (smelt), Allis shad, Twaite shad, Salmon, Sea trout, Brown trout, Arctic charr, Lamprey species and Eels.
+GFT staff are experienced in delivering a range of surveys and monitoring programmes to assess potential impacts and to design suitable mitigation measures associated with constructing and running of renewable energy schemes.
+GFT has undertaken surveys for many fish species to inform and monitor these schemes.
 GFT staff are considered expert on the possible impacts of wind farm developments on surrounding fish populations and are regularly approached for advice on these issues.
 There are numerous ways in which fish can be impacted by renewable energy developments and as such there is a requirement to assess these impacts by performing surveys pre construction, during construction and post construction.

 GFT has provided input and/or completed relevant surveys on a number of wind farm developments, including over 50 in Dumfries and Galloway.